MicrosoftDocs/SupportArticles-docs/support/browsers/named-window-fail-navigate-existing-window.md

 ## Symptoms

 When navigating a URL with a target window (such as a form post, a hyperlink, or a `window.open` call) and the target window exists, a new window might open instead or the originating window might perform the navigation instead of the target window.
-The behavior exists on IE8 and above.
+The behavior exists on Internet Explorer 8 and above.

 ## Cause